pglet/website/docs/hot-reload.md

 slug: hot-reload
 ---

-In this How-To we are going to show how to ease the development of Pglet Python apps with hot reload tool.
+In this How-To we are going to show how to speed up the development of Pglet Python apps with hot reload tool.

 Pglet app consists of one or more `.py` files in app directory.
 It normally runs as any other Python app with `python your-app.py`.
-When any of `.py` files changed the application must be restarted.
-When you do a lot of small changes while trying to perfect your Pglet UI those constant restarts could become a real hassle.
+When any of `.py` files change, the application must be restarted.
+While you do a lot of small changes working to perfect your Pglet UI, those constant restarts could become very annoying.

 [**watchexec**](https://github.com/watchexec/watchexec) is a simple, standalone tool that watches a path and runs a command whenever it detects modifications.